jj5/kickass-crypto/README.md

 and include a valid `config.php` file in the project base directory (that's the directory that includes this [README.md](https://github.com/jj5/kickass-crypto/tree/main/README.md) file).
-For demonstration purposes a valid `config.php` file only needs to define a constant string for `CONFIG_ENCRYPTION_SECRET_CURR`, but it needs to be a long and random string, you can generate an appropriate string with:
+For demonstration purposes a valid `config.php` file only needs to define a constant string for `CONFIG_OPENSSL_SECRET_CURR`, but it needs to be a long and random string, you can generate an appropriate string with:

 ```